Aethiopis2/Xperiments/README.md

-# Xperments
+# Xperiments
-Few practice samples and adventures
+A collection of various uncharted codes and thought expriments